-The Curves pane is a powerful, advanced tool for adjusting contrast and color in your image.
-The buttons at the top of the pane let you adjust the composite RGB channel, or you can adjust the individual Red, Green or Blue channels independently.
+The Curves pane is a powerful-and advanced-tool for adjusting contrast, tone and color in your image.
+The buttons at the top of the pane let you adjust the composite RGB channel (All), or you can adjust the individual Red, Green or Blue channels independently, creating a number of targeted or special effects.